ariga/atlas/doc/website/blog/2023-07-03-versioned-migrations-kubernetes.md

 of the Atlas Kubernetes Operator which adds support support for the [versioned migration workflow](/integrations/kubernetes/operator#versioned-schema-migrations).

-In this blog post we will demonstrate how to use the Atlas Operator for the with this new workflow.
+In this blog post we will demonstrate how to use the Atlas Operator this new workflow.

 ## How it works